[re-enacting memories]

 2017 [re-enacting memories] with TAN Vatey

 [re-enacting memories] is an itinerant and sideways-shifting series of "performative exhibitions" that combine the experimental practices of visual artist Tan Vatey’s interest in co-creating art with others and festivalmaker Sinta Wibowo's exploration of various relationalities through art.
-It's an ongoing research & development of their proposal for “consensual art”, the art of sensing together, the practice of empathy and compassion.
+It's an ongoing research & development of their proposal for “consensual art”, the art of sensing together, the practice of empathy and compassion as an ungaslighting alternative for "conceptual art"

 [re-enacting memories] with you II